evaluateDecisions Step

 Let’s build and execute the “evaluateDecisionsDef” example.

-• Drag an “updateGlobals, evaluateDecisions, and placeHolder” steps to the canvas
+• Drag an “updateGlobals, evaluateDecisions, and placeHolder” step to the canvas.

-• Connect the dots between the Start and other steps as above
+• Connect the dots between the “Start” step and other steps as shown above.

 • Click the "evaluateDecisions" step to configure its "Required" properties.
-Provide a name to the step.
-Click on the button to provide multiple decisions and returns.
-Provide a variable/global to store the result.
+Provide a name for the step.
+Click the button to add multiple decisions and returns.
+Provide a variable or a global to store the result.
 Click the Save button.
+Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

-• Click on the button to provide multiple decisions and returns.
-A popup window is displayed for configuration.
+• Click the button to add multiple decisions and returns.
+A pop-up window appears for configuration.
 Click the Add Row button to insert an empty row.
-Provide the decision and return value.
+Enter the decision and return value.
 Click the Save button.

-• Click on the Decision field.
-Press Alt+E on the keyboard to invoke the Expression Builder.
-This utility enables the building and validation of expressions, as shown in the image below.
-Copy the expression to the clipboard and paste it into the input field.
+• Click the Decision field.
+Press Alt+E to open the Expression Builder.
+This utility enables the creation and validation of expressions, as shown in the image below.
+Copy the expression to the clipboard, then paste it into the input field.

 • Examples for decisions to evaluate:

-• Save the process definition, create a new instance, and execute.
-Render the process instance.
-Click on the process step.
+• Save the process definition, create a new instance, execute it, and then render the process instance.
+Click the process step.

 • The step evaluates the expression and returns the first matching value.